xslim/restlesspoint.com/_posts/2014-05-20-gifts-for-minimalist.md

 ---
 categories: articles
-layout: post
-published: true
 title: Gifts for minimalist
-comments: true
 author: xslim
-description: null
 image_thumb: "http://img.mrt.io/flickr/4393262126/s"
 tags:
   - gift
 ---

 Here's a list of 10 things one might gift to a minimalist for their birthday or a special occasion.
 Minimalists look to gain experiences over items.
 The below reflect this notion, where many minimalists enjoy and appreciate even activities outside of our comfort zone.

 1. **iTunes Gift Card** - One of the best gifts so far.
 You can buy lot of different virtual goods with it including books, music, audiobooks, apps and even rent a movie. **_But be aware:_** _You should check what store country the person is using, because the Euro card is not compatible with US iTunes store, as example._